ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

   <li>The <strong>microlensing</strong> technique tracks distorsions of light as large exoplanets pass in front of a star.</li>
 </ul>

-<p>I've tracked the growth of exoplanet discoveries - highlighting the three most successful - since the first discovery.
+<p>I've tracked the growth of exoplanet discoveries since the first in 1992.
 Observational cosmologist <a href="https://www.youtube.com/watch?v=fbRfJTiQYtA&ab_channel=TheRoyalInstitution" target="_blank">Chris Impey</a> stated that that the growth of discovery of the planets is comparable to internet technology during the Dotcom bubble.
 Here that growth is on full display:</p>

 <div style="height: 20px;"></div>
 <p align="center">